 Qualities of an Effective Controlled Substance Agreement (CSA)

-Patients in the CSA received an individualized plan for managing their pain.
-This included:
+Patients enrolled in a CSA receive individualized care plans for managing their pain, including:

 Psychological screening